Kashafgulzar/CV-DE-Stutter/README.md

 ## Status

 This repository is released for peer review.
-A demo page with synthetic stuttered speech samples, along with the VITS-CV-DE model checkpoint, will be released on Hugging Face after acceptance.
+The VITS-CV-DE model checkpoint, will be released on Hugging Face after acceptance.